Osorno, Chile

 Osorno (Mapuche: Chauracavi) is a city and commune in southern Chile and capital of Osorno Province in the Los Lagos Region.
 It had a population of 145,475, as of the 2002 census.
 It is located 945 km south of the national capital of Santiago, 105 km north of the regional capital of Puerto Montt and 260 km west of the Argentine city of San Carlos de Bariloche, connected via International Route 215 through the Cardenal Antonio Samoré Pass.
 It is a gateway for land access to the far south regions of Aysén and Magallanes, which would otherwise be accessible only by sea or air from the rest of the country.

-Located at the confluence of Rahue and Damas River, Osorno is the main service centre of agriculture and cattle farming in the northern Los Lagos Region.
+Located at the confluence of the Rahue and Damas Rivers, Osorno is the main service centre of agriculture and cattle farming in the northern Los Lagos Region.
 The city's cultural heritage is shaped by Huilliche, Spanish, and German influences.